neoblizz/nvcc_bug_maybe/README.md

 # NVCC Bug?
 The goal of this code is to showcase a possible compiler bug with NVCC.
-The bug seems to happen when a kernel uses a lambda function that captures by value an object.
+The bug seems to happen when a kernel uses a lambda function that captures an object by value.
 The code is too simple to parse (less than 50 lines).
 The relevant part shown below where `Vector` is a simple class that defines its own copy constructor, destructor, and assignment operator

 ```
 template <typename T>